 -To display the languages and language level of each employee, all you have to do is make an SQL query that performs a join between EMPLOYEE and LANGUAGES on the Numemp attribute, to have the desired information.

-The use of arrays, although possible with a DBMS, must be avoided.
+The use of arrays, although possible with a RDBMS, must be avoided.
 Proper modeling makes it possible, most often, to get rid of the use of arrays.